apache/directory-kerby/kerby-dist/README.md

 ```
 [libdefaults]
     default_realm = EXAMPLE.COM
+    admin_realm = EXAMPLE.COM
     admin_port = 65417
     keytab_file = protocol.keytab
     protocol = adminprotocol
     server_name = localhost
 ```
 The keytab_file is the keytab file path created by the kdcinit.
+The kdc-server-conf-dir, admin-client-conf-dir, admin-server-conf-dir are the same dir.